 Most important to our maritime clients, Cozen O’Connor attorneys don’t just understand the regulations—we understand their businesses.
 From ship hull engineering to trade routes, we have deep knowledge of all aspects of the maritime industry.
 This allows us to provide regulatory advice that is astute and practical.

 Members of our team have directly shaped U.S. maritime law.
 They have testified before Congress on dozens of critical legislative reforms and served on U.S. delegations to negotiate and implement bilateral and international transportation and security agreements.
 Cozen O’Connor was named 2017 U.S. News – Best Lawyers “Law Firm of the Year” in Admiralty & Maritime Law.
+The Legal 500 United States has recognized the practice group as a Top Tier Firm for Transport: Shipping.
 The maritime group, as well as numerous individual members, has also been recognized by Chambers and Partners, and the team includes several past presidents of the Maritime Administrative Bar Association.